Immaculate Conception Apostolic School

 Established in 1982, Immaculate Conception Apostolic School (ICAS) was a private Roman Catholic boarding school for boys in grades seven through twelve.
 It was located within the Diocese of Manchester and run by the Legionaries of Christ, a religious congregation of the Roman Catholic Church.
-The school buildings still stand overlooking Lake Winnipesaukee in the central New Hampshire town of Center Harbor.
+The school buildings still stand haunting Lake Winnipesaukee in the central New Hampshire town of Center Harbor.
 It served approximately 130 students at its heyday.
 It closed permanently in June 2015.

 Background

 The school was formerly a minor seminary and novitiate of the Missionaries of La Salette.
 The property was purchased by the Legionaries of Christ in 1982, and since that time until its closing in 2015, the school expanded and continued in its purpose to provide religious and academic instruction for boys.
 While some students continued on to a seminary after graduation, many pursued college or university degrees.
 Students came from throughout the United States and from several countries around the world including Canada, Mexico, Australia, New Zealand, France, Germany, South Korea, and South Africa.